carpentries-incubator/machine-learning-novice-sklearn/_episodes/07-ethics.md

 * The first death from a driverless car which failed to brake for a pedestrian.[\[1\]](https://www.forbes.com/sites/meriameberboucha/2018/05/28/uber-self-driving-car-crash-what-really-happened/)
 * Highly targetted advertising based around social media and internet usage. [\[2\]](https://www.wired.com/story/big-tech-can-use-ai-to-extract-many-more-ad-dollars-from-our-clicks/)
 * The outcomes of elections and referenda being influenced by highly targetted social media posts.
-This is compunded by data being obtained without the users consent. [\[3\]](https://www.vox.com/policy-and-politics/2018/3/23/17151916/facebook-cambridge-analytica-trump-diagram)
+This is compounded by data being obtained without the user's consent. [\[3\]](https://www.vox.com/policy-and-politics/2018/3/23/17151916/facebook-cambridge-analytica-trump-diagram)
 * The widespread use of facial recognition technologies. [\[4\]](https://www.bbc.co.uk/news/technology-44089161)
 * The potential for autonomous military robots to be deployed in combat. [\[5\]](https://www.theverge.com/2021/6/3/22462840/killer-robot-autonomous-drone-attack-libya-un-report-context)